 Has too many to count, but a particularly cruel one happens to Tony Almeida on Day 3.
 After an agonizing 4 or 5 hours of knowing his wife Michelle is trapped in the hotel where a fatal virus has been released, he learns she's immune and breaks down crying in relief.
 As Michelle is on her way out of the quarantine zone she's taken hostage by the Big Bad, who immediately forces Tony into a Sadistic Choice between betraying all of his colleagues or letting his wife die after all.

-Day 3?
-If anything you'd think the first finale had to be the most infamous/cruel one in the series.
-Think about it: After enduring hell for the past 24 hours, Jack has finally killed the Big Bad of the season, gotten Nina Meyers arrested, and reunited with his daughter Kim.
+The first finale had to be the most infamous/cruel one in the series.
+After enduring hell for the past 24 hours, Jack has finally killed the Big Bad of the season, gotten Nina Meyers arrested, and reunited with his daughter Kim.
 Then he heads into the room where his wife is being held... and breaks down upon discovering that Nina had shot her minutes before and she's bled to death.
 No, Jack.
 There isn't going to be any happy ending for you.

 Day 5: Lynn MacGill seems to think he might not have made a Heroic Sacrifice after all after he stops the gas from killing everyone in the building, but it just took the gas a few seconds to reach him, and he and the man guarding him die horribly.